Fighting for Victims of Land Rig Accidents in Longview, Marshall, & Nationwide

-Oil and gas companies are some of the most well-defended companies in the world.
-Their resources for litigation are virtually endless, with an army of highly skilled lawyers whose chief job is shielding the company from liability.
+Oil and gas giants are some of the most well-defended companies in the world.
+Their resources for litigation are virtually endless, with armies of highly skilled lawyers whose chief jobs are shielding the companies from liability.

-Yet our firm has been able to beat them again and again:
+Yet our firm has been able to beat them again and again.
+Some of our other oilfield results include:

-- $72 million settlement for a worker who lost his arm in an oilfield accident.
+$12.9 million for a worker who required major neck surgery after an accident.

 There's one reason we're able to consistently take down bigger, stronger, and more richly resourced defendants in court: we hold nothing back.
 Our firm prepares every case for trial to give plaintiffs their best shot at winning.
 As a result, our team has seen the inside of a courtroom more than most attorneys do in a lifetime.